 Although osteopathy has been practiced since the 19th century, more research is needed to confirm its effectiveness.

-The United Kingdom’s National Health System goes so far as to say that while manual therapies have been effective in treating osteoarthritis and lower back pain, there’s little evidence so far for osteopathic treatment of many other medical conditions.
+The United Kingdom’s National Health System goes so far as to say that while manual therapies have been effective in treating osteoarthritis and lower back pain, there’s little evidence so far of the effectiveness of osteopathic treatment for many other medical conditions.

 An osteopath is a licensed physician who practices medicine using both conventional treatments and osteopathic manipulative medicine, which focuses on relieving pain and tension in the musculoskeletal system.